Skip to content

 Mark Recovering and Restore

-POST /supplies/{supply_id}/mark_recovering
+POST /supplies/{supply_id}/mark-recovering

 Content-Type: application/json